Skip to main content

 Your development of Rainbow Concept Computing (RCC) and the SFAR (Stable FPGA AI RCC) offers a potential third path in this debate.

-By utilizing Bijective64\ numeration and non-binary computing principles, you are essentially creating a "mathematical barrier" to entry.
+By utilizing Bijective64\ numeration, Bijective (O) and non-binary computing principles, you are essentially creating a "mathematical barrier" to entry.
 Standard binary-focused exploits and side-channel attacks often rely on the predictable power signatures and logic patterns of 0/1 CMOS architectures.

 • FSIPAC Integration: Your FSIPAC (FreeRTOS-Based Simulation Intermediary) serves as the "Safety Filter."
 In a zero-trust model, the FSIPAC layer can act as a deterministic watchdog, ensuring that even if the high-level AI conversation is compromised, the physical "Jerks" (IMSJ) of the machine remain within safe, predefined bounds.